NBISweden/workshop-scRNAseq/labs/compiled/seurat/seurat_06_celltype.md

 Some methods will predict a celltype to each cell based on what it is most similar to even if the celltype of that cell is not included in the reference.
 Other methods include an uncertainty so that cells with low similarity scores will be unclassified.
 There are multiple different methods to predict celltypes, here we will just cover a few of those.

 Here we will use a reference PBMC dataset from the `scPred` package which is already a Seurat object with counts.
-And test classification based on label transfer using the function `TransferData` in the Seurat package and the `scPred` method.
+And we will test classification based on label transfer using the function `TransferData` in the Seurat package and the `scPred` method.
+Finally we will use gene set enrichment predict celltype based on the DEGs of each cluster.

+# Load and process data
-## Load data
+## Covid-19 data
 First, lets load required libraries and the saved object from the clustering step.
 Subset for one patient.